tock/tock/doc/Maintenance.md

 	- A sign-off checklist for each core working group member.
 - Work through issues and pull requests with the `release-blocker` tag.

-#### Tagging a release candidate:
+#### Tagging a release candidate

 - Once most blocking PRs are merged, the core working group will often decide on a "freeze", where any new PRs will not be merged until after a release.
   Typically, this freeze should only last about a week.
 - Once all issues and pull requests marked `release-blocker` are closed/merged, a release candidate can be tagged by a member of the core working group.
 The tagging of a release candidate marks the beginning of the release testing phase.
 - Release candidates are named release-<version>-rc-x, where x is the release candidate in question.

 #### Release testing

 During the release testing period, members of the core working group and maintainers of various boards will run release tests, checking off individual tests as they are run for each board.
 Rather than maintain a list of tests in the repository, each release involves running all of the tests that were run for a board at a previous release, plus any new tests the maintainer of that board wants to run.
 Accordingly, the release testing process is generally as follows:
 - Select a board to test
 - Copy the release testing checklist for that board from the tracking issue of the previous release, but uncheck all the boxes.